Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/07a_Settings.md

 ![Alert-log lifetime](../../Assets/Screenshots/ActindoWorkFlow/Settings/AlertLogLifetime.png "[Alert-log lifetime]")

 - *Alert-log lifetime (in days)*
-    Enter the number of days for which alert log history should be available.
+    Enter the number of days for which the alert log history should be available.
 This field is locked when the *Apply from default* toggle is active.